5 COVID-19 Workplace Safety Tips

-If this is the situation you currently find yourself in, you may be asking how you can best protect yourself and your loved ones from the coronavirus?
-We here at Hancock Injury Attorneys value your safety and well-being.
+If this is you, then you may be wondering how you can protect yourself and others from the coronavirus.
+Our team at Hancock Injury Attorneys values your safety and well-being.
 We also understand that not everyone has the luxury of working remotely.
-We want to equip you with information on how to keep yourself and others safe throughout these unprecedented times.
+Thus, we want to let you know how you can keep yourself and others safe throughout these unprecedented times.
 Here are five important safety tips to help you stay safe in the workplace during the COVID-19 pandemic.

 It won’t matter how effective your face mask is at protecting you against COVID-19 if your mask is not well-fitted.
 Coronavirus particles can get around a mask that is not well-fitted to the face and infect individuals.
-That being said, a loose mask is better than no mask at all.
-CBS News hypothesizes that even a loose mask can lessen the amount of coronavirus particles entering an individual’s system, leading to mild or minor symptoms.
+Yet, a loose mask is better than no mask at all.
+CBS News hypothesizes that even a loose mask can lessen the number of coronavirus particles entering an individual’s system, leading to milder symptoms.

 When you’re at work, you may not always have ready access to a bathroom to wash your hands.
-Consider purchasing hand sanitizer that you can keep in your desk or even in your pocket that you can use at your convenience.
+Consider purchasing hand sanitizer to put on your desk or even in your pocket that you can use at your convenience.
 The CDC recommends that you choose a hand sanitizer that has at least 60% alcohol.

-Frequently touched surfaces and objects in the workplace could include workstations, telephones, keyboards, doorknobs and handrails.
-While you may be able to socially distance yourself from your coworkers by being in your own office or cubicle, many times there are shared items that are frequently touched.
+Frequently touched surfaces and objects in the workplace could include workstations, telephones, keyboards, doorknobs, and handrails.
+While you may be able to socially distance yourself from your coworkers by being in your own office or cubicle, many times you share office materials.
 Take for example a shared copy machine, while you may be the only one using it at certain times, imagine how many people before you have touched it.
 Talk to your workplace about instituting a policy to disinfect after each use if such a policy is not already in place.

 5. Remind your fellow co-workers to follow CDC guidelines